wongkj/seek-job-add-checkout-backend/README.md

 No setup is required as the API is already running in AWS.

+### Running Unit Tests

+1. Clone the repository locally.
+2. Install the dependencies by executing `npm install`.
+3. Execute `npm run test` to run all the unit tests.

 ### Using the Endpoint

 The API URL is `https://xkwt2jtj8i.execute-api.us-east-1.amazonaws.com/dev/`